 - Exploit Type Weaknesses/Strengths – Sword and Shield has made learning each Pokémon’s type weaknesses/strengths much easier by indicating whether a move will be effective, super-effective, or not very effective within the move selection menu.
 If you still find yourself struggling, refer to this type weakness/strength chart.

 Tips for Leveling Up and Evolving Pokémon

-- EXP Share Is Your Friend – Sword and Shield sees the return of the EXP Share feature from Gen VII except now it’s mandatory to use.
-No need for concern though as it’s an extremely useful tool for leveling up Pokémon.
+- EXP Share Is Your Friend – Sword and Shield sees the return of the EXP Share feature from Gen VII, except now it’s mandatory to use.
+No need for concern, though, as it’s a handy tool for leveling up Pokémon.
 Simply place lower level Pokémon you want to train at the bottom of your party and begin reaping the benefits from battles.

 - Unique Evolution Conditions – Gone are the days when evolving Pokémon was as simple as raising their level to a certain number.
-Sword and Shield introduce a ton of new monsters that require the player to complete certain tasks in order to trigger that Pokémon to evolve.
-If you’re finding it difficult to evolve a certain Pokémon in Sword and Shield, refer to this useful Galarian evolution chart.
+Sword and Shield introduce a ton of new monsters that require the player to complete specific tasks to trigger that Pokémon to evolve.
+If you’re finding it difficult to evolve a specific Pokémon in Sword and Shield, refer to this useful Galarian evolution chart.